adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 34\.
 Qualifications of members.

-Until the Parliament otherwise provides, the qualifications of a member of the House of Representatives shall be as follows:---
+Until the Parliament otherwise provides, the qualifications of a member of the House of Representatives shall be as follows:—

 (i.)
 He must be of the full age of twenty-one years, and must be an elector entitled to vote at the election of members of the house of